virgili0/Virgilio/README.md

 ### Ensemble Learning and Random Forest
 The idea of Ensemble Learning is to leverage all the different features, pro and cons of several ML models to obtain a group of "voters" that, for each prediction, gives you the most likely outcome, voted by different classifiers (SVM, ID3, maybe Logistic Regression).
-[Here](https://www.youtube.com/watch?v=9VmKYwX_U7s) you the basics of ensemble learning model, and [here](https://www.youtube.com/watch?v=3kYujfDgmNk) you find the most classic of them, the Random Forest.
+[Here](https://www.youtube.com/watch?v=9VmKYwX_U7s) you find the basics of the ensemble learning approach, and [here](https://www.youtube.com/watch?v=3kYujfDgmNk) you find the most classic of them, the Random Forest.
 Altough the idea is simple, this ensemble model came up really effective tackling even some "hard" classification problems, or with a lot of data.

 [Here](https://scikit-learn.org/stable/modules/ensemble.html) you get a complete overview of the best practices for ensemble learning, and [here](https://towardsdatascience.com/random-forest-in-python-24d0893d51c0) you find an example of Random Forest with Scikit-Learn.
 Both link come with a bunch of useful techniques touse in practice.